 Nominating and Corporate Governance Committee.
-Our nominating and corporate governance committee consists of Mr. Jingbo Wang, Mr. Guoxing Jiang and Mr. Lei Xu.
-Mr. Jingbo
+Our nominating and corporate governance committee will consist of Mr. Jingbo Wang, Mr. Guoxing Jiang and Mr. Lei Xu.

-Wang is the chairman of our nominating and corporate governance committee.
+Mr. Jingbo Wang will be the chairman of our nominating and corporate governance committee.
 Mr. Jingbo Wang and Mr. Guoxing Jiang satisfy the "independence" requirements of Section 303A of the Corporate Governance Rules of the New York Stock Exchange Rules.
-The nominating and corporate governance committee assists the board of directors in selecting individuals qualified to become our directors and in determining the composition of the board and its committees.
-The nominating and corporate governance committee is responsible for, among other things:
+The nominating and corporate governance committee will assist the board of directors in selecting individuals qualified to become our directors and in determining the composition of the board and its committees.
+The nominating and corporate governance committee will be responsible for, among other things: